 I know the title talks about a description of what a great road trip in Iceland is like but at this moment, I am finding it hard to articulate my words on what I imagine it would really feel like.
 Apart from the fact that I am making it a quest to visit 41 countries on my european road trip, I would say my interest in Iceland was founded from the endless testimonials I heard from my fellow road trippers.
 My road trip ambitions for 2018 will surely include a road trip in Iceland.

 Welkom to Iceland, road trippers!

 From the countless effervescent rainbows, to the bustling and gurgling waterfalls, the ice capped stunning mountains.
 Within minutes of starting a road trip in Iceland, there will definitely be an uplifting of your spirits as the view of ice on ice is stunning.
-Most people tend to schedule a visit to Iceland for the winter months just to catch a sight of the popular Northern Lights.
+Most people tend to schedule a visit to Iceland for the winter months just to catch a sight of the popular Northern Lights also known as the Aurora borealis.
 However, I would suggest that the best time to embark on a road trip in Iceland is during the summer and you get to see unending days due to the sun not setting.

 Land of the midnight sun